You can avoid job losses by planning ahead and looking at other options.

 You can ask to update an employee's contract to include these options.
 They do not have to accept.

-You should try and move staff into other jobs within your organisation before you start the redundancy process.
+You should try and move employees into other jobs within your organisation before you start the redundancy process.

-If you do offer them another job it needs to be:
+If you do offer an employee another job it needs to be:

 - in writing